cpmohanraj/Cookbook/Introduction.md

 What you do is monitoring the output.
 If the output keeps making sense, all good!

-If the output of the model changes and it's on longer what you have expected, it means the model doesn't work anymore.
+If the output of the model changes and it's no longer what you have expected, it means the model doesn't work anymore.

 You need to trigger a retraining of the model.
 It basically gets to getting trained again.